jurbanek756/march-madness/ReadMe.md

 ### Database Generation

-Data is scraped from external sources that are currently publicly available, and is stored in `db/school_data.json` as a local database.
+Data is scraped from external sources that are currently publicly available and are stored in:

+* db/2022_2023_games.pkl - Games from the 2022-2023 season
+* db/school_data.pkl - Static data on schools in the tournament

-Run `generate_db.py` to create the `db/school_data.json` file.
+Run `generate_db_data.py` to create these files.

 ### Run Predictions

 Predictions can be run for the 2023 March Madness tournament by executing the `run.py` script.

-`prediction_method` on line 60 can be replaced with any function in `predict.select_team`, with `weighted_random_selection` being used by default.
+`prediction_method` on line 60 can be replaced with any function in `predict.select_team`, with `weighted_random_selection` being used by default in the `run.py` script.

 ## Future Work

-### Algorithm Ideas

-* True random
-* Weights accounting for AP Rank and Tournament Rank, with a certain level of stochasticity
-* Positive sentiment from mascot
-* Superstition, ex.
-12 over 5
-* Colors
-* Randomly select one of the selection methods

-### Backlog

-* Expand prediction methods
-* Backfill missing data
+This project is being actively worked and improved.
+See the GitHub [Projects](https://github.com/AGnias47/march-madness/projects?query=is%3Aopen) tab for details.